How to paint a fence

 Other than the prep step, when you paint your fence is one of the most important factors that’ll decide how long your paint job lasts and how flawless the finish is.
 Here’s when we’d recommend:

-- Schedule your fence painting for a day where the temperature outside is above 10 degrees and there isn’t any rain forecast before the paint has had time to dry.
+Schedule your fence painting for a day when the temperature outside is above 10 degrees and there isn’t any rain forecast before the paint has had time to dry.
 This helps you avoid bubbling, blistering and the paint running back off the surface with the rain.

 Put the prep work in and you’ll find that your freshly painted fence will last you a lot longer.
 Here’s how to prep your fence before painting:

-- Remove any loose or flaking bits and sand down for a smooth and even surface,
+- Once you’ve cleaned your fence, it’s time to prep it for painting.
+Remove any loose or flaking bits and sand down for a smooth and even surface

-- If the wood is new or well-weathered, apply a diluted first coat (70% paint and 30% water).
+- If the wood is new but non-treated or well-weathered, it can be painted straight away (well, with a diluted coat first).
+Apply a diluted first coat of 70% paint and 30% water.
 This is the most important step for long-lasting results.